eaglezoli/obsidian/MAAP/Curriculum Development and Evaluation/Presentation Script.md

 Inclusive teaching in this lab isn’t about one-size-fits-all.
 Instead, we provide differentiated support.
 Beginners benefit from a structured bootcamp, guided lab materials, and early feedback mechanisms.
 Meanwhile, more advanced students are stretched through open-ended projects, optional challenges, and space to explore beyond the brief.
 This ensures all learners — regardless of background — stay engaged, feel supported, and grow in confidence and competence.

 ### Tools
-This slide shows how we’re using targeted tools to actively build core learning skills.
-On the left are the skills we’re aiming to develop — things like independent preparation, lab confidence, group communication, and collaborative workflow.
-On the right, we’ve matched each with tools and methods that support it.
-This ensures that we’re not just delivering content — we’re creating structured opportunities for students to practise real-world skills in a safe, scaffolded environment.
+This slide shows how we’ve aligned specific teaching tools with the core skills we want students to develop.
+On the left, we focus on the learning outcomes — for example, independent preparation helps students build autonomy and confidence before stepping into the lab.
+To support this, we use short, high-quality video demos and virtual simulations that allow them to explore equipment in advance.

+Similarly, we emphasise group work and collaboration to develop communication, accountability, and critical thinking — skills vital in both academic and industry settings.
+We support this through live collaborative coding sessions and team-based tools like Jupyter Notebooks and GitHub, which reflect real-world engineering workflows.

+This structure ensures our tools aren’t just delivering content — they’re actively building transferable skills that students can take forward into practice.

+### Assessment & Feedback